minecraftforum/rules/rules/global/rules.markdown

 ## Ban Appeals

 Ban appeals may be submitted to [Curse Support](http://support.curse.com/anonymous_requests/new?ticket[fields][22848886]=minecraft_forums).
-Please include account information, IP address(es), and any other information which may be relevent or may speed up the ban appeap process
+Please include account information, IP address(es), and any other information which may be relevant or may speed up the ban appeal process